aphp/edsnlp/docs/user-guide/matcher.md

 ## Authors and citation

-The `negation` pipeline was developed by the Data Science team at EDS.
+The `matcher` pipeline was developed by the Data Science team at EDS.